priyamakhija6/chatify/README.md

 # chatify
 Chat Application - With Apollo Server, Apollo Client and Prisma

-Chat Application - With Apollo Server, Apollo Client and Prisma

 Welcome to the ChatiFy, a real-time messaging platform built using Node.js, React with Hooks, MaterialUI, GraphQL, Apollo Server, Apollo Client, MySQL database, and Prisma.
 This application enables users to engage in text-based conversations in a seamless and interactive manner.